printdeal/printdeal-api-rst-docs/docs/Products/Attribute-values_from_a_category.rst

 To know which attributes and values are available from a category, you can send a ``GET`` request to ``/api/products/{sku}/attributes``.

+The response contains attributes where the values can be either:

+#. **A List of Options:** The attribute value is a list of strings that enumerate predefined options.
+These options represent fixed choices that can be selected.

+#. **A Range Object:** The attribute value is an object defining a range with properties:

+   * **minimum:** The smallest allowable value in the range.

+   * **maximum:** The largest allowable value in the range.

+   * **increment:** The step value that defines the allowed increments between the minimum and maximum.

+   * **unitOfMeasure:** A string specifying the unit associated with the range values (e.g., "mm").

 This will return a response similar to:

 .. literalinclude:: ../code_examples/Products/attribute-list.json